klml/proserial/README.md

 ## structure

+Of course [yaml](http://yaml.org/), the _human friendly data serialization standard for all programming languages_, should be the standard.

+Beside yaml you could use JSON, xml or csv.
+Define this in the [delimiter](#delimiter).

-You can use yaml, JSON, xml or csv.
-But often you need only key-values like [wordpress custom fields](https://codex.wordpress.org/Custom_Fields), so you could use some syntax from prose.
-The [definition list](https://www.w3.org/TR/html401/struct/lists.html#h-10.3) is supported by [some](http://talk.commonmark.org/t/description-list/289/12) markdown implementations.
+To have it more easier for users, use some, well known, syntax from prose.
+Often you need only key-values like [wordpress custom fields](https://codex.wordpress.org/Custom_Fields).
+The [html definition list](https://www.w3.org/TR/html401/struct/lists.html#h-10.3) is supported by [some](http://talk.commonmark.org/t/description-list/289/12) markdown implementations.

 ```
 pagetitle